cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Agent ##

-When a Stemcell is created, it is comprised of the barebones operating system (Ubuntu in the case of Cloud Foundry) and an Agent.
+A Stemcell is is comprised of the barebones operating system (such as Ubuntu) and an Agent.
 The Agent listens for instructions from the Director and performs operations on the VM according to these instructions.
-A typical instruction would be to download and install new packages from the Blobstore.
+A typical instruction would be to install service components (e.g a BOSH Job and Packages).

 ## Releases